-Judith Boyer, disenfranchised Returning Citizen
+Judith Boyer, Returning Citizen

-The statistics here match this common experience among Returning Citizens.
-In every one of these Black neighborhoods, the unemployment rate exceeds both the state and county medians, showing that Black communities are left out of state and county economic development progress and opportunities.
+The statistics here match this common experience among Returning Citizens.84 In every one of these Black neighborhoods, the unemployment rate exceeds both the state and county medians, showing that Black communities are left out of state and county economic development progress and opportunities.

+Our data shows that there are correlative relationships among Returning Citizen populations (and thus, their disenfranchisement), Black population percentages, and socio-economic indicators.
 The upshot?
 Felony disenfranchisement is not an isolated phenomenon, but rather one threaded significantly together with compounding social inequities in Black communities.
 For Returning Citizens and their families, the data means that disenfranchisement is only one immediate and reverberating consequence of felony conviction.
 Our analysis shows that losing the right to vote is linked to socio-economic conditions and the lived experiences of the communities where Returning Citizens live.
 Felony disenfranchisement converges with low income, poverty, limited education and employment opportunities to disempower entire communities.